-Disease Severity Panel's Recommendations Hospitalized for COVID-19 For children aged ≥12 years admitted for COVID-19, use prophylactic anticoagulation unless contraindicated (BIII) . ^a Does Not Require Supplemental Oxygen For children admitted for COVID-19 who are at the highest risk of progression to severe COVID-19 ^b (especially those who are severely immunocompromised), consider using remdesivir ^c for children aged 12-17 years (CIII) .
-There is insufficient evidence for using remdesivir in children aged 28 days to <12 years and weighing ≥3 kg.
-For children admitted for reasons other than COVID-19 who have mild to moderate COVID-19 and are at the highest risk of progression, before to Therapeutic Management of Nonhospitalized Children With COVID-19.
-Requires Conventional Oxygen ^d Use 1 of the following options: • Remdesivir ^c (BIII) • Dexamethasone plus remdesivir ^c for children with increasing oxygen needs, particularly adolescents (BIII) Use 1 of the following options: Requires Oxygen Through High- Flow Device or NIV ^e Dexamethasone (BIII) Dexamethasone plus remdesivir^c (BIII) For children who do not have rapid (e.g., within 24 hours) improvement in oxygenation after initiation of dexamethasone, baricitinib ^f or tocilizumab can be considered for children aged 12-17 years (BIII) and for children aged 2-11 years (CIII) .
+Disease Severity Panel's Recommendations Hospitalized for COVID-19 For children aged ≥12 years admitted for COVID-19, use prophylactic anticoagulation unless contraindicated (BIII). ^a Does Not Require Supplemental Oxygen For children admitted for COVID-19 who are at the highest risk of progression to severe COVID-19 ^b (especially those who are severely immunocompromised), consider using remdesivir ^c for children aged 12-17 years (CIII) .
+There is insufficien evidence for using remdesivir in children aged 28 days to <12 years and weighing ≥3 kg.
+For children admitted for reasons other than COVID-19 who have mild to moderate COVID-19 and are at the highest risk of progression, ^b refer to Therapeutic Management of Nonhospitalized Children With COVID-19 .
+Requires Conventional Oxygen ^d • Dexamethasone plus remdesivir ^c for children with increasing oxygen needs, particularly adolescents (BIII) Use 1 of the following options: Dexamethasone (BIII) Requires Oxygen Through High- Dexamethasone plus remdesivir ^c (BIII) Flow Device or NIV° For children who do not have rapid (e.g., within 24 hours) improvement in oxygenation after initiation of dexamethasone, baricitinib or tocilizumab can be considered for children aged 12-17 years (BIII) and for children aged 2-11 years (CIII) .
 Dexamethasone 9 (AIII) Requires MV or ECMO 9 For children who do not have rapid (e.g., within 24 hours) improvement in oxygenation after initiation of dexamethasone, baricitinib or tocilizumab may be considered for children aged 12-17 years (BIII) and for children aged 2-11 years (CIII) .